 If the escapement didn’t exist, a fully wound watch would unwind uncontrollably in a matter of seconds.
-The escapement controls the release of power from the wound mainspring in such a way that a fully wound watch can run for several days.
+The escapement controls the release of power from the wound mainspring.
+It is done in such a way that a fully wound watch can run for several days.

 At the end of the pallet is a lever, which has a fork designed to receive the ruby impulse pin of the balance roller which is fixed to the balance wheel shaft.
 The balance wheel is returned towards its static centre position by an attached balance spring.
 The lever is mounted on a shaft and is free to move between two fixed banking pins.